 Happy Tuesday, Inclusion Lab readers!
 Today I’m excited to welcome the team at the Cerebral Palsy Guidance website.
-They’re here to debunk some myths and share their top 6 things educators need to know to make their classrooms more inclusive for cerebral palsy.
+They’re here to debunk some myths and share their top 6 things educators need to know to make their classrooms more inclusive for students with cerebral palsy.
 Read on for their insights and practical guidance.

 Many children with cerebral palsy have special needs, but those needs vary by individual.
 Some children living with this non-progressive but lifelong condition have minimal disabilities, while others will always struggle to be independent.
 Despite degree of disability, children with cerebral palsy are always less likely to be included in activities, including in school.
 To ensure they create inclusive classrooms, educators need to know more about the condition and the individual children living with it.

 Cerebral palsy is a condition that results from brain damage or brain malformation.
 It most often occurs during childbirth or during fetal development.
 It is a neuromuscular disability that has no cure, but it’s not progressive and can be managed with a variety of therapies and interventions.
 Cerebral palsy largely affects the ability to move and control muscles, posture, balance, and coordination.

 The degree of disability varies from mild to severe.
 Some children can walk almost completely normally, while others need assistive devices or wheelchairs.
 Children with cerebral palsy may also have a range of disabilities caused by or affected by the condition, from hearing or vision loss to gastrointestinal disorders to cognitive disabilities to behavioral issues, and many others.

 What Teachers Need to Know to Be More Inclusive